John Habersham: Early life

+Revolutionary War

-John Habersham (December 23, 1754 - December 17, 1799) was an American merchant, planter, and soldier from Georgia.
-He was the son of loyalist official James Habersham, the younger brother of patriot leader Joseph Habersham.
-They were both the younger brothers of James Habersham Jr. He served as an officer in the 1st Georgia Regiment during the American Revolutionary War.
+Habersham served as an officer in the 1st Georgia Regiment during the American Revolutionary War.
 He was a delegate to the Congress of the Confederation in 1785.
-John Habersham was a member of the Society of the Cincinnati of the State of Georgia.
+He was a member of the Society of the Cincinnati of the State of Georgia.

 In the 1780s, Habersham owned Bonaventure Plantation.

+Personal life

+Habersham married Ann Sarah Camber.
+One of their four known children was Dr. Joseph Clay Habersham.

+He was the uncle of politician Richard Wylly Habersham.

+Death

-Upon his death in 1799, he was buried in Savannah's Colonial Park Cemetery.
+Habersham died 1799, aged 44.
+He was buried in Savannah's Colonial Park Cemetery.
+His widow died the following year and was interred beside him.